alexzhangs/xsh/README.md

 xsh is an e<span style="color:red">__x__</span>tension of ba<span style="color:red">__sh__</span>.
 It works as a bash library framework.

-xsh is aimed to provide an uniform and easy way to reuse bash code, like what a library does.
+xsh is aimed to provide a uniform and easy way to reuse bash code, like what a library does.

 xsh - this repository, in a narrow sense, is not a library itself, it's just a framework, in a broad sense, xsh along with other repositories, such as xsh-lib-core, as a whole, is a bash library with a framework.